erento/angular-api-client/README.md

   ```

 ## How to retry an request?
-`ApiClient.executeRequest` has second parameter where you can pass amount
+`ApiClient.executeRequest` has a second parameter where you can pass an amount
-of required retries and ApiClient will take care of it.
+of required retries and the ApiClient will take care of it.

 ## Documentation